izabelmoreira/marketing-cloud/README.md

 - Dynamic Sender - Dynamic Sender used for sending e-mails, can be used to dynamically fill the From Address - Sender, customizing the e-mail (AMPScript)
 - runAutomation - Automation Studio Script Activity that runs a specific automation, can be used to run automation in intervals of less than 1 hour - which is the default of Schedule (Javascript)
 - Form1 CRUD - Simple form with options to Query, Add and Delete records from a Data Extension (HTML, BOOTSTRAP, AMPSCRIPT)
+- ResearchPlatformIntegration - API created to send Marketing Cloud DE information to a Research Platform (Javascript)